To some, it’s just water. To me, it’s where I regain my sanity.

 I decided to book 1 King Room with City View at Holiday Inn Manhattan Financial District.
 The room rate includes breakfast, and the hotel is near the places we wanted to visit.

 The front desk lady was so friendly, and when she told me that I’m in a “nice” room, I just thanked her and smiled.
-I didn’t want to expect so much because I’ve heard those words before from other NYC hotels staff and got frustrated the minute I opened my room door.
+I didn’t want to expect so much because I’ve heard those words before from other NYC hotel staff and got frustrated the minute I opened my room door.